rasmushyypia/LEGO_sorter_with_AI/README.md

 - **template creation:** this script processes the annotated images and their corresponding labels to create template images based on the bounding boxes.
 - **output:** the templates are saved in the `data/templates` directory.

-## step 8: generate synthetic images
+## Step 8: generate synthetic images

 run `create_images.py`: